guruprasadgp22/guruprasadgp22/README.md

 Bachelor of Engineering in Computer Science and Engineering

-🏫 Mangalore Institute of Technology and Engineering
+🏫 Mangalore Institute of Technology and Engineering (MITE)

+📊 CGPA: 7.26/10

 📅 2020 – 2024